 If using coriander seeds, toast them over a medium heat for 2 - 3 minutes in a dry frying pan.
-Crush them with a pestle and mortar or between two spoons.
+Crush them as finely as possible in a pestle and mortar or between two spoons.
 If using ground coriander, toast it for 2 minutes over a low heat.

 Now skin the tomato.
 Score a cross into the skin on the base and another on the top, place in a bowl and cover with boiling water until the skin starts to peel away (about 1 minute).
 Remove the tomato and refresh it in cold water before peeling away the skin.

 Chop into fine dice.